MohamedYoussefjo/DataPipelineETL/README.md

 localhost:5601 Kibana

+localhost:5555 Flower (to watch for airflow status )

 ## We Have 3 dags
 ### 1 dag :  run every 1 minute same as the time of generation of data (xml files only)